Steps to Becoming a Parent for Gay Men

 Step 4: Payment of Administration Fees

-Non-refundable administration fees cover the following: 1. cost of the egg donor and gestational surrogate's mandatory FDA testing; 2. catastrophic coverage insurance policy that covers the egg donor and the gestational surrogate while undergoing hormone stimulation and medical procedures; 3. psycho-social counseling for the donor, surrogate, and the couple; 4. consultation and other services provided by the Third Party Reproduction Team.
+Non-refundable administration fees cover the following: 1. cost of the egg donor and gestational surrogate's mandatory FDA testing; 2. catastrophic coverage insurance policy that covers the egg donor and the gestational surrogate while undergoing hormone stimulation and medical procedures; 3. psycho-social counseling for the egg donor, surrogate, and the couple; 4. consultation and other services provided by the Third Party Reproduction Team.

 Step 5: Egg Donor and Gestational Surrogate Medical Records and Questionnaires